Edwin Hawkins: Biography

-Once "Oh Happy Day" started being played in other parts of the country and the group was made aware of its rising success on the radio, they began to get in contact with the right people in the industry who helped them get a major record deal.
-The group signed on with the newly created Pavilion label (distributed by Buddah), and released a second LP, called He's A Friend Of Mine, in 1969, but it was "Oh Happy Day" that rocketed to sales of more than a million copies within two months.
-It crossed over to the pop charts, making U.S. No. 4, UK No. 2, Canada No. 2, No. 2 on the Irish Singles Chart, and No. 1 on the French Singles Charts and the German Singles Charts in 1969.
-It then became an international success, selling more than 7 million copies worldwide, and Hawkins was awarded his first Grammy for it.
+Once "Oh Happy Day" received radio airplay in other parts of the U.S. and the ensemble learned of the song's rising success, they began to contact people in the recording industry who helped them obtain a major contract.
+The ensemble signed with the newly created Pavilion label (distributed by Buddah), and released a second LP, entitled He's A Friend of Mine, in 1969.
+But it was "Oh Happy Day" that rocketed to sales of more than a million copies within two months.
+The song crossed over to the pop charts, making U.S. No. 4, UK No. 2, Canada No. 2, No. 2 on the Irish Singles Chart, and No. 1 on the French Singles Charts, the Netherlands and the German Singles Charts in 1969.
+It became an international success, selling more than seven million copies worldwide, and Hawkins was awarded his first Grammy Award for the recording.
 His arrangement of the song was eventually covered by The Four Seasons on their 1970 album Half & Half.

-The choir's second LP Top 10 hit on the Billboard Hot 100 charts was the 1970 Melanie single "Lay Down (Candles in the Rain)," on which the label listed the performers as "Melanie with The Edwin Hawkins Singers".
+The choir's second LP Top 10 hit on the Billboard Hot 100 chart was the 1970 Melanie single "Lay Down (Candles in the Rain)," on which the label listed the performers as "Melanie with The Edwin Hawkins Singers".
 The song peaked at No. 6 in the U.S. and Top 10 in several other countries.

 In 1990, Hawkins, credited as a solo performer, had a number 89 hit on the R&B chart with "If at First You Don't Succeed (Try Again)".

 In the 1992 movie Leap of Faith, Hawkins is the choir master for the gospel songs.